 Homework

 We will endeavor to assign homework on Monday, Tuesday, and Thursday.
 Length of homework will vary with each grade.
-For grades 1 through 5, it should take around 30 minutes.
-For grades 6 through 8, homework should total no longer that an hour to 1 1/2 hours.
-Students are encouraged to manage their time wisely, so they can finish their daily work in class and not add to the time necessary to complete the assigned homework.
+Kindergarten 15 minutes, grades 1 through 5 should be 30 minutes or less.
+For grades 6 through 8, 1 hour and HS homework should be around an 1 hour to 1 1/2 hours.
+If a student struggles with completing homework, the teacher will meet with the parents/guardians to make a plan for student success.

 Athletics

 Girls volleyball and boys and girls basketball teams are available for grades 5-8.
+High school has cross country and golf.
 Please contact the school for more information.

 Extra-curricular Classes